ohscar/rmalloc/doc/paper/appendix.rst

         lifetime.append(life)

-The results are shown below.
+The results are shown in Figure :ref:`appendixlockinglifetime`.

 .. figure:: graphics/locking-lifetime-explanation
    :scale: 40%

-   Simulated lifetime calculations by varying the values of input parameters.
+   :label:`appendixlockinglifetime` Simulated lifetime calculations by varying the values of input parameters.

 Clockwise from upper left corner, we see that lock status (i.e. lifetime > 0) varies if the current handle is less than 30% of the ops, and if it's less than 50%, it'll diverge towards always being locked -- which is sound, since any object